-Thanks for buying an Eggtimer Proton!
-The Proton integrates a 6-output flight computer and 120G accelerometer with a WiFi access point and server, so you can program, arm/disarm, test, and download all from your handheld device.
+Thanks for buying an Eggtimer Quantum!
+The Quantum integrates a 2-output flight computer with a WiFi access point and server, so you can program, arm/disarm, test, and download all from your handheld device.
 It uses a simple browser interface, so it will work with virtually any wireless device, no apps or other special software required.
 You can monitor the battery status and the continuity of your deployment channels, all from over 100' away typically.
-Each Proton has a unique WiFi SSID code, and it uses the WPA2-PSK connection protocol with a unique 8-digit passkey, so it's almost impossible for anyone except yourself to connect to your Proton and turn it on (or off!).
-To arm your Proton you need to enter a 4-digit validation code that changes every 60 seconds or whenever you refresh the web page.
-It also needs to be pointing "up", i.e. your rocket needs to be on the rail first.
+Each Quantum has a unique WiFi SSID code, and it uses the WPA2-PSK connection protocol with a unique 8-digit passkey, so it's almost impossible for anyone except yourself to connect to your Quantum and turn it on (or off!).
+To arm your Quantum you need to enter a 4-digit validation code that changes every 60 seconds or whenever you refresh the web page.
 This prevents it from being accidentally armed or disarmed... you wouldn't want to "pocket dial" your altimeter!

 After your flight, you can view summary flight data right on your handheld device, and you can also download a csv-formatted detail file to your device for analysis using a spreadsheet or other program.
-It holds your last 14 flights, and numbers each one so you know which one is which.
+It holds your last 15 flights, and numbers each one so you know which one is which.

-Finally, you can also perform a full-blown deployment test, from over 100' away, without having to worry about several grams of BP going off in your face.
+Finally, you can also perform a full-blown deployment test, from over 100' away, without having to worry about 2 or 3 grams of BP going off in your face.